 Kieran Campbell is a musician based in Louth, Lincolnshire.
-At 20 years of age, Kieran is already an experienced performer, through his solo work and with previous band, The Stallers, which he co-formed in 2012.
+Kieran is an experienced performer, through his solo work and with previous band, The Stallers, which he co-formed in 2012.

 Whilst The Stallers were specifically a Punk band, Kieran’s solo work is inspired by protest artists, such as Bob Dylan and Billy Bragg.

-His new song, “New Places” hints at it’s writer’s Dylanesque roots, with it’s simple guitar/vocal structure.
+His song, “New Places” hints at it’s writer’s Dylanesque roots, with it’s simple guitar/vocal structure.

 Kieran has a philosophy about writing, performing and sharing his music – he says:…